jayree/sfdx-jayree-plugin/README.md

-  -c, --config=config                             path to config file -q, --quickfilter=quickfilter                   csv separated list of metadata types to filter on -u, --targetusername=targetusername             username or alias for the target org; overrides default target org -x, --excludemanaged                            exclude Managed Packages from output --apiversion=apiversion                         override the api version used for api requests made by this command --json                                          format output as json --loglevel=(trace|debug|info|warn|error|fatal)  logging level for this command invocation
+  -c, --config=config                             path to config file -q, --quickfilter=quickfilter                   csv separated list of metadata types to filter on -u, --targetusername=targetusername             username or alias for the target org; overrides default target org -x, --excludemanaged                            exclude managed packages from output --apiversion=apiversion                         override the api version used for api requests made by this command --json                                          format output as json --loglevel=(trace|debug|info|warn|error|fatal)  logging level for this command invocation